RitzySixx/Journal-Trace/README.md

 - **Storage**: 100MB free space
 - **Permissions**: Administrator rights required for full drive access

-## Reporting Issues
+## 🐛 Reporting Issues

 Found a bug or have a feature request?
-Please open an issue with:
+Please [open an issue](https://github.com/yourusername/JournalTrace/issues) with:
 - Detailed description of the problem
 - Steps to reproduce
 - Screenshots (if applicable)
 - Your system specifications

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer
+## ⚠️ Disclaimer

 This tool is designed for legitimate digital forensics, system administration, and security analysis purposes.
 Users are responsible for complying with local laws and regulations regarding system analysis.
 Use only on systems you own or have explicit permission to analyze.